 This peak is not in the book.
 Published November 2018

-Dry Buck Mountain is located north northwest of Banks, Idaho, high above the confluence of the North and South Forks of the Payette River.
+Dry Buck Mountain is located NNW of Banks, ID, high above the confluence of the North and South Forks of the Payette River.
 The summit was capped by a fire lookout from 1933 until the early 1970s.
 The lookout’s foundation still sits on the summit.
 The views to the east and north demonstrate why the peak was used as a lookout site.
-Peaks 6340 and 6323 are located nearby and worth visiting when you are in the Dry Buck Summit area.
+Peak 6340 and Peak 6323 are located nearby and are worth visiting when you are in the Dry Buck summit area.
+USGS High Valley

 Turn west off ID-55 at Banks just after crossing the bridge across the South Fork Payette River.
-A large parking area and restrooms mark the start of Forest Service (FS) road 643.
+A large parking area and restrooms mark the start of FSR-643.
 This road leaves the parking lot in a southerly direction and is paved at first.
-Then, FS-643 quickly climbs out of the canyon and heads to the high country above.
+FSR-643 quickly climbs out of the canyon and heads to the high country above.
 Once out of the canyon, the road turns north and, after 11 miles, reaches the Dry Buck Summit, a high saddle.

 West Side Routes, Class 1-2

 At Dry Buck Summit, FSR-643L (as shown on my GPS track from the National Forest Service topo) leads east to the base of Dry Buck Mountain and quickly forks.
 The right fork does not show on the topo map, but take it.
 This road climbs across the peak’s West Face.
 Eventually, you will find a junction on the Southwest Corner of the peak with an ATV trail that climbs northeast to the summit.
-If you are up for bushwhacking, immediately leave the road and climb up the west slopes to the summit.
+If you are up for bushwhacking, immediately leave the road and climb up the West Slopes to the summit.